 The listing of seven layers, illustrated in Figure 9.3, is known as the OSI (Open Systems Interconnection) reference model.
 I omit layers 5 and 6 from my subsequent discussions because they are not part of the architecture of the Internet, which was developed prior to the OSI reference model.
 In the Internet architecture, the application layer takes on the additional responsibilities, such as character set encoding and the establishment of network connections, that are assigned to the presentation and session layers in the OSI reference model.
 I will also largely fold together layers 1 and 2, because the difference doesn't matter unless you are engineering network hardware.
-As such, the bulk of this chapter is divided into four sections, one each for the application layer (9.2), the transport layer (9.3), the network layer (9.4), and the combination of link and physical layers (9.5).
-Those four sections are followed by my usual section on security (9.6), and by exercises, projects, and notes.

-Figure 9.3 This diagram of the seven protocol layers in the OSI reference model provides examples for the layers I discuss.
+Figure 9.3: This diagram of the seven protocol layers in the OSI reference model provides examples for the layers I discuss.